Birrellc/Navigating-Newcastle/README.md

 ## Project Barriers

 During this project I was met with a few barriers which i was able to breakdown and overcome with the help of documentation, Youtube videos, StackOverlow and Code Institute course material but the was one major area that i was not able to overcome as quickly as i liked which was the use of Flask-login which is why i switched to a Login Decorator security feature instead.
-Later after making my Login Decorator security i was able to get a grasp on how Flask-Login worked but chose to leave my Login Decorator security feature inplace instead while leaving the security to be adapted to Flask-Login and even more secure features at a later date when i revist this project in the future.
+Later after making my Login Decorator security i was able to get a grasp on how Flask-Login worked but chose to leave my Login Decorator security feature in place instead while leaving the security to be adapted to Flask-Login and even more secure features at a later date when i revisit this project in the future.

 ### Known Bugs